The FLUID Diversity Mentoring Programme

 What is FLUID?

-Welcome to the FLUID Diversity Mentoring Programme, an innovative scheme designed to address the retention and development of talented practitioners from diverse backgrounds for management and leadership roles in the built environment.
+Welcome to the FLUID Diversity Mentoring Programme, an award winning programme designed to address the retention and development of talented practitioners from diverse backgrounds for management and leadership roles in the built environment.

 Who is FLUID for?

 This project facilitates the linking of volunteer mentors and mentees from across the construction industry to work on a one to one mentoring partnership to enable the support and development of the mentee.
 Construction professionals at a variety of career stages are encouraged to take part.

 The programme has been developed to address the under-representation within management and leadership structures in the built environment sector, with particular but not exclusive focus on:

 People from black and ethnic minority backgrounds